 So you're thinking about marketing in China and you want to know if you can replicate your inbound or content marketing strategy you've been using elsewhere?
-The good new is that content marketing does work in China – however the bad news is it often doesn't work very well and you'll face much bigger barriers for not only getting found online, but also user engagement.
+Inbound and content marketing does technically work in China – however the bad news is it often doesn't work very well and you'll face much bigger barriers for not only getting found online, but also user engagement.
 Like marketing anywhere else in the world, there is a balance of inbound and outbound that must be found to have a successful campaign in China.

 Inbound vs Outbound